malloryjustis/dig333-final-project/README.md

 ## Fixes

 The Weather API that I was using was unreliable; servers kept going down.
 So I decided to use a different [API](https://api.weatherusa.net/v1/forecast?q=35.227085,-80.843124&daily=0&units=e&maxtime=7d).
-The codes are still the same, just with a different link.
+The codes are still the same, just with a different link and different dictionary keys.
 All new python files have the same names at the previous ones, just with a 2 at the end.

 ## Milestone 4: Designing the House